 CNAnorm performs ratio, GC content correction and normalization of data obtained using very low coverage (one read every 100-10,000 bp) high throughput sequencing.
 It performs a “discrete” normalization looking for the ploidy of the genome.
 It also provides tumour content if at least two ploidy states can be found.

 Get the latest (recommended) version of CNAnorm and its documentation from Bioconductor.
 You might need a Fortran compiler and

 make to compile the latest versione (Linux/Unix users).
 If you install it using biocLite(“CNAnorm”) from within R, you will install the latest release version.

-bam2windows.pl from googlecode to convert sam/bam files to the text files required by CNAnorm.
+bam2windows.pl or the latest version from googlecode to convert sam/bam files to the text files required by CNAnorm.
 For documentation on usage, run the script without arguments

 For further information on both programs, please contact Stefano Berri